Documenting your journey online while making money. Isn’t it fun? That’s what I have been doing with this blog since 2019.

 How to run affiliate marketing the right way?

-I have mentioned earlier.
+One crucial thing.
 Not all affiliate programs are worth joining.
-If you truly want to build sustainable revenue via affiliate marketing, I strongly recommend you only join affiliate programs that offer recurring commissions.
+If you truly want to build sustainable revenue (passive income) via affiliate marketing, I strongly recommend you only join affiliate programs that offer recurring commissions.

-There are a bunch of vendors in the WordPress scene that offer recurring affiliate commissions.
-You can view the full list on this section.
+There are a bunch of vendors in the WordPress scene (and SaaS industry) that offer recurring affiliate commissions.

 But it is only one thing.
 There are many other things you need to consider before you join an affiliate program.